 Whenever you pass in a query, SQL Server has to turn your beautifully written T-SQL into an execution plan – a way of picking which indexes to use and in which order.
 It caches those plans in memory to reduce CPU requirements later if that T-SQL shows up again.

-Did you run an ALTER DATABASE that changed a database’s settings?
-If so, its execution plans will be removed from cache.
+• Someone ran an ALTER DATABASE that changed a database’s settings, removing its plans from the cache

 If you got a warning about USERSTORE_TOKENPERM, you can run one of these queries to verify, and check out this awesome round up post by sql.sasquatch to learn more about how to fix it.